Terms and Conditions personnel stationed abroad (URA) 2022

 Claims for damages against the insured as the owner, user or driver of a motor vehicle, boat or aircraft,

-Claims that are covered by an employer’s principal liability and
+Claims that are covered by an employer’s principal liability.

-claims that arise as a result of the insured committing an offence for which, under Swedish law, imprisonment is a possible sanction.
+Claims that arise as a result of the insured committing an offence for which, under Swedish law, imprisonment is a possible sanction and

 The insurance does, however, apply to claims for damages from someone other than the vehicle owner or hirer against the insured as the driver of a hired or borrowed vehicle, to the extent that the claim is not covered by applicable motor vehicle or corresponding insurance.